lenebf/AppCatcher/README_CN.md

 }
 ```

-*That's all you need to do, and the <mark>'com.lenebf.plugin.ac'</mark> plugins will take care of the rest automatically!*
+*That's all you need to do, and the 'com.lenebf.plugin.ac' plugin will take care of the rest automatically!*

 ## License